RuleKeeper-Bot/RuleKeeper-Bot/README.md

 - Get warnings from a user
 - Remove a warning from a user
 - Timeout and ban people if they get too many warnings
+- Sync commands to update them
 - Message and mention spam detection
 - Logs a lot of stuff

 ### What the dashboard allows you to do
+- Login with an admin password
+- Logout
 - Add custom commands
 - Edit custom commands
 - Remove custom commands
+- Sync commands to update then
 - Enable and disable individual logging options

 ### Todo: